seemoo-lab/frankenstein/NewProject.md

 tx_pkt_pyld_hdr = 0x00318ad0;
 ```

+Currently, various tasks and structures are hardcoded.
+Locate and replace these.

 Debugging notes
 ---------------

 Just to show the workflow when something is not working :)
+Basic ideas of how to analyze issues with IDA, gdb and the *InternalBlue* stackdumps etc.

+---

 With invalid `PLATFORM_DIRECT_LOAD_BASE_ADDR`:
 ```